mietek/pol/README.md

 In addition to the descriptor associated with a variable, a field entry needs additional parameters that specify the output format.
 It is extremely useful to be able to specify a field width for output once and for all, and then use it automatically on all reports.
 Also it is useful to be able to reference the name of the field—which of course is contained in the dictionary entry.

 So a useful convention is that a field entry puts the address of itself—that is the dictionary entry—on the stack.
 Recall that a variable entry places the address of the variable on the stack.
 If you want the name of the entry, this address tells you where it is.
-If you want the format, this address—offset by some constant—tells you where to find it.
+If you want the format, this address— offset by some constant—tells you where to find it.
 And if you want the address of the field, you can get that too—a process that is executed automatically for a variable.

 These various capabilities require various entries to effect them.
 You might define:

--   ,NM—type out field name.
+-   `,NM`—type out field name.
--   F—extract field width.
+-   `F`—extract field width.
--   @F—obtain field address.
+-   `@F`—obtain field address.

 Depending (as usual) you might be able to make @F compatible with @.
 Or make @ automatically work correctly for field entries.
 You may want to distinguish addresses of variables from address of field entries.
 This would be analogous to distinguishing different kinds of numbers, and for the same reason—so that the same operations (in this case probably @ and =) will work on all.